icon-project/documentation/icon-key-concepts/icon-nodes.md

 ## Peer

-There are two type of Peer nodes, Public and Commuinity Representitive.
+There are two types of Peer nodes, Public and Community Representative.
 As you see in the word "Representitive", these nodes are supposed to be elected by ICONist or Community members.
 Details of election are presented in [ICONSENSUS](https://icon.community/iconsensus/).